jsjsjsia/dotfile/README.md

 - **Bat** – Settings for the Bat command-line tool.
 - **Ghostty** – Configuration for the Ghostty terminal.
 - **Containers** – Settings for containerized environments.
+- **Karabiner Elements** – Settings for many useful keyboard modifications like capslocks as esc and control at the same time...

 ## 🚀 Installation